Bug report #19545

 Occurs whether a 3.2.0 project is opened (which gives warning about saving into new and possibly not backwards compatible format) or a 3.2.1 project is opened.

-#2 Updated by Garth Fletcher almost 2 years ago
+#2 Updated by Garth Fletcher about 2 years ago

 The full map size can be restored by using